 In our music curriculum we aim to develop each of the skills of performing, composing and appraising in all lessons.
 Opportunities are given for children to extend and apply these skills.

 Geography develops our knowledge of people and places throughout the world.
 The children will use a range of resources such as maps, atlases, photographs and computers to enhance their learning.
 Our children will ask geographical questions about people, places and types of environment in our local area and beyond.
 In history, children learn about and from the past.
 History will be delivered in our school through stories, investigation of artifacts and the use of other resources including books, photographs, computers, visitors into school and outside visits.
 The children will learn about changes in their own lives, and their family or others around them.
 They will find out how the past is different from the present and about significant people and events.

-Information and Communication Technology prepares pupils to participate in a rapidly changing world in which work and other activities are being increasingly transformed by access to varied and developing technology.
-ICT is primarily concerned with the use of computers, but also includes children becoming proficient in the use of a variety of audio visual aids including digital cameras, tape recorders, CD players, programmable toys and televisions.
-ICT is used throughout the curriculum and children use it to find, explore, analyse, exchange and present information.
+Computing prepares pupils to participate in a rapidly changing world in which work and other activities are being increasingly transformed by access to varied and developing technology.
+Computing is primarily concerned with the use of computers, but also includes children becoming proficient in the use of a variety of audio visual aids including digital cameras, tape recorders, CD players, programmable toys and televisions.
+Technology is used throughout the curriculum and children use it to find, explore, analyse, exchange and present information.
 With reference to the Internet and email use, parents are asked to give permission before children use this technology.
 All classes also have access to computers and interactive whiteboards located within the classroom.

 Design and Technology (DT)

 Design Technology is a practical subject that asks children to be creative problem solvers, working as individuals and as part of a team.
 They must look for needs, wants and opportunities, and respond to them by developing a range of ideas to solve the identified problem.
 An emphasis is placed on the learning of practical skills combined with an understanding of function and aesthetics.
 Children will learn to reflect on and evaluate their own and others’ products for suitability of purpose.